w3c/mnx/docgenerator/README.md

 (The username and password don't matter.)

+7. Do some light bookkeeping via the Django admin:

+    * Go to http://127.0.0.1:8000/admin/ in your web browser, then enter the username and password you created.

+    * Next to "XML schemas," click "Change."

+    * Click "MNX" in the list.

+    * Change the name to "MusicXML" and slug to "musicxml".
+Then save.

+    * Go to the admin homepage and click "Add" next to "Site options."

+    * For the site name, enter something like "MusicXML documentation".
+      For the XML format name, enter "MusicXML".
+Then save.

-7. Get a copy of the MusicXML schema (the file `musicxml.xsd`):
+8. Get a copy of the MusicXML schema (the file `musicxml.xsd`):

 ```
 curl https://raw.githubusercontent.com/w3c/musicxml/gh-pages/schema/musicxml.xsd > musicxml.xsd
 ```

-8. Import the MusicXML schema into your local database:
+9. Import the MusicXML schema into your local database:

 ```
-python manage.py import_xsd musicxml.xsd
+python manage.py import_xsd musicxml musicxml.xsd
 ```

-9. Do some light bookkeeping via the Django admin:

-    * Go to http://127.0.0.1:8000/admin/ in your web browser, then enter the username and password you created.

-    * Next to "Site options," click "Add."

-    * For the site name, enter something like "MusicXML documentation".
-      For the XML format name, enter "MusicXML".
-Then save.
+The first argument, `musicxml`, must be the same as the slug you created for the XML schema via the admin.
+The second argument is the path to your XSD file.

+10. Go back to the admin website and do the following:

-    * Navigate back to the admin index page and click "XML elements."
+    * On the admin index page, click "XML elements."
 Use the search to find "score-partwise", then click that element to edit it.
       Check the box next to "Is root," then save.

     * Do the same for "score-timewise".

-10. Browse the site by going to http://127.0.0.1:8000/ in your web browser.
+11. Browse the site by going to http://127.0.0.1:8000/ in your web browser.